mroumanos/hadoop-docker/README.md

 # Hadoop Docker
-> a big data microservice cluster
+> a microservice cluster for learning about big data architecture

 A docker microservice ecosystem for a baseline Hadoop 2.0 cluster.